Skip to main content

 Where the source lives

 Everything in this post lives under src/decoders/ in the glnc repository.
-The recursion is in index.js, the byte walker is in multisend.js, the selector table is in registry.js, and the receipt-log decoder that handles ERC-20, ERC-721, ERC-1155, and WETH deposit/withdraw events lives next door in events.js.
-Together they're under a thousand lines of mostly-readable JavaScript.
+The recursion is in index.js, the byte walker is in multisend.js, the selector table is in registry.js, and the receipt-log decoder for ERC-20, ERC-721, ERC-1155, and WETH deposit/withdraw events lives next door in events.js.
+Under a thousand lines of mostly-readable JavaScript.